Virus Dynamics with Behavioral Responses: Risk Compensation

-We take the average disease length $\frac{1}{\kappa}$ to be $14$ days, which is approximately twice the estimated serial interval between infections \citep{sanche2020high}.\footnote{Some work has estimated substantially shorter infectious periods, e.g., 3.5 days in \cite{li2020substantial}.
-A shorter average disease length would give stronger behavioral responses in our calibration.} In each case, we assume the cost of infection is equal to the flow payoffs from six months of normal activity.
-This is comparable to existing estimates from macroeconomic models of COVID-19, which estimate an infection cost ranging from slightly over three months to twelve months of the value of US per capita consumption (see \citealp*{farboodi2020internal} for a discussion).
-The results we now discuss also hold for other values between three and twelve months.
+We assume the cost of infection is equal to the flow payoffs consumption utility from six months of normal activity.
+This is comparable to existing parameter values in macroeconomic models of COVID-19, many of which assume an infection cost ranging from three to twelve months of the value of US per capita consumption.
+These parameters are often derived from estimates of the value of a statistical life and the infection-fatality ratio for COVID-19 (see \citealp*{farboodi2021internal} for a discussion).
+The results we now discuss also remain qualitatively unchanged for other values between three and twelve months. \end{enumerate}

 Figure~\ref{fig:riskcomp} shows the infection paths in dashed blue and the infection risk $2a-C \beta \cdot \frac{S(t)I(t)}{I(t)+S(t)}$ in solid red for each of the two values of $R_0$.
-There is high infection risk when the solid red curve is positive.
-When the reproductive number is $R_0^{mod}=2.4$, there is not a high infection risk region; though behavioral responses still matter for comparative statics, they will be less important than direct effects.
-When the reproductive number is $R_0^{high}=5.7$, the high infection risk condition holds near and after the epidemic's peak.
+The high infection risk condition holds when the solid red curve is positive.
+When the reproductive number is $R_0^{low}=2.5$, there is not a high infection risk region; though behavioral responses still matter for comparative statics, they will be less important than direct effects.
+When the reproductive number is $R_0^{high}=7.0$, the high infection risk condition holds near and after the epidemic's peak.
 This suggests that behavioral forces can differ substantially within a plausible range of epidemiological parameters.

+This section described a calibration exercise using parameter values from the epidemiology and economics literatures, but an alternate approach would be to determine these values via a structural estimation.
+One could ask which values of the three model parameters most closely fit data on COVID-19 infections and/or mobility data on social distancing.
+Such an exercise may be particularly relevant for determining the infection cost $C$ that can best explain empirical behavior.